Right-click here to download the MP3

 Also at this point all the people who I wanted to work on the project were not taking my calls as it had been so long, I couldn’t blame them, it was getting ridiculous.

-When I got the drive I was in full time work and was not able to make the time for the project.
-My person life was also deteriorating in chaos which meant I was either working or arguing not a great combination.
-Eventually the project sat on a shelf gathering dust.
-I though about the project everyday, I wanted to finish it, it was a short for crying out loud, how hard could it have been.
+When I got the drive I was in full-time work and was not able to make the time for the project.
+My personal life was also deteriorating in the chaos which meant I was either working or arguing not a great combination.
+Eventually, the project sat on a shelf gathering dust.
+I thought about the project every day, I wanted to finish it, it was short for crying out loud, how hard could it have been.

-Then… And don’t get too cocky, I heard your podcast, it helped me more that you know.
+Then… And don’t get too cocky, I heard your podcast, it helped me more than you know.

-I got the edit back up and finished it, I had tried a few times over the years borrowing friends computers and such but, I couldn’t even look at the thing it was almost hatred for the film I had once admired.
-I was becoming more like myself at this point, no more complaining, no more wining.
+I got the edit back up and finished it, I had tried a few times over the years borrowing friends’ computers and such but, I couldn’t even look at the thing it was almost hatred for the film I had once admired.
+I was becoming more like myself at this point, no more complaining, no more wine.
 I finished the edit.
-I learned after affects to sort out some of the problems.
+I learned after-effects to sort out some of the problems.
 I started going to film festivals and meeting people.
-One girl helped me film the last part of my film which I needed for TV replacement part on the film.
+One girl helped me film the last part of my film which I needed for a TV replacement part of the film.
 It was looking up.

 One thing I was terrible at tho was coloring, I had tried to learn it so many times.
 I don’t know why I just was never happy with my work.
-An old friend I had been talking to was a high profile colorist and he offered to do it.
-Unfortunately he kept the drive for three months then changed his mind.
-I can’t blame him sometime people have stuff to do and he was doing this as a favor.
+An old friend I had been talking to was a high-profile colorist and he offered to do it.
+Unfortunately, he kept the drive for three months then changed his mind.
+I can’t blame him sometimes people have the stuff to do and he was doing this as a favor.

-Eventually I got someone who I contacted through instagram that offered to help me.
-She did and amazing job and the film was finished.
+Eventually, I got someone who I contacted through Instagram that offered to help me.
+She did an amazing job and the film was finished.
 Now we are at around five years after the initial shoot.
-There are loads more things that happed but that is the main story.
+There are loads more things that happen but that is the main story.